Psychology/Neuroscience Experiments

 Update history >

-In versions earlier than 2023.03.26 (180559), a bug in pb_update may prevent updating.
-If you get a MATLAB error involving fopen/fclose or files being locked, please delete the PsychBench folder, remove it and its subfolders from the MATLAB search path (MATLAB toolbar → Set Path), and reinstall with the most recent version using the download link above.
+In earlier versions, bugs in Google's cloud API may preventing updating (newer versions use a different cloud service).
+If you get an error using pb_update, please update manually: delete the PsychBench folder, remove it and its subfolders from the MATLAB search path (MATLAB toolbar → Set Path), and reinstall with the most recent version using the download link above.

 Experiments

-The script below would run a (very) simple experiment consisting of two repetitions of three distinct trials, all in random order.
+For example, the two tables below would make an experiment that runs two repetitions of three distinct trials, all in random order.
 In each trial, a picture of an animal shows at a height of 10 degrees visual angle.
 The picture stops showing when the subject presses any key.
-Experiment results report which animal was shown (picture file name) and response latency for each trial.
+Experiment results report picture file name and response latency for each trial.
+(This is an extremely minimal example!
+See examples and demos for more.)

 Core features

-Make objects from a library of types and set their properties using dot statements in a simple script.
+Organize experiments in terms of objects from a library of object types.
 Any object works anywhere in any experiment.

 Precise timing and time measurement, including time-buffering stimulus onsets/offsets, and synchronizing across modalities (visual, auditory, etc.).
-A technical summary of timing processes is here, with more detail available on request.
+A technical summary of timing processes is here.

-Sync experiments with external devices like scanners in each trial or for multiple (or all) trials.
+Sync experiments with external devices like scanners within or across trials.
 Set timing relative to sync with zero drift.

-Properties all visual objects have allow setting position on screen, drift/movement, layering, rotation, flip, transparency, intensity, contrast, convolution, noise, gamma, and more.
+Properties all visual objects have allow setting position on screen, drift/movement, layering, rotation, flip, transparency, intensity, contrast, convolution, noise, gamma, custom shaders, additive blending, and more.
 More specific functionality is in each object type.

-Default units of degrees visual angle for all values relating to distance on screen, including deg, deg/sec (e.g. speed), cycles/deg (e.g. spatial frequency), etc. Optionally use other units like px, cm, proportion of window size.
+Default units of degrees visual angle for all values relating to distance on screen, including deg, deg/sec (e.g. speed), cycles/deg (e.g. spatial frequency), etc. Optionally use other units like px, cm, proportion of window size, etc.

 Stereo display by most of the modes available in Psychtoolbox.